miekg/pgo/README.md

 - `ignore`: don't restart podman when a compose file changes.
 - `urls`: what DNS names need to be assigned to this server and to what port should they forward.
 - `ports`: which ports can this service bind to.
+- `networks`: which external network can this service use.
+Empty is all.

 ## Requisites